 Are You Involved in a Workplace Dispute?
 Call Us Today

 If you are involved in an employment dispute and wish to avoid the costly and time-consuming processes involved in litigation, call attorneys at Noble Law.
 We provide consultations in our offices in New York and North Carolina, as well as remotely via videoconferencing.
-Call the Charlotte office at 704.626.6648, the Triangle office at 919.251.6008, or the New York office at 212.662.6500, or reach out for a consultation online for North Carolina or New York.
+Call the Charlotte office at 704.626.6648, the Triangle office at 919.251.6008, or reach out for a consultation online for North Carolina.